LLNL/Caliper/README.md

 * loop-report: Print summary and time-series information for loops.
 * mpi-report: Print time spent in MPI functions.
-* callpath-sample-report: Print a time spent in functions using call-path sampling.
+* sample-report: Print time spent in functions using sampling.
 * event-trace: Record a trace of region enter/exit events in .cali format.
 * hatchet-region-profile: Record a region time profile for processing with [Hatchet](https://github.com/LLNL/hatchet) or cali-query.